jgoodson/fire-cb-2021-training/content/transcriptomics_module/intro1.md

 ![Run selector](images/SRASelector.png)

-Q7) How many RNA-seq datasets are present in this project?
+**Q5) How many RNA-seq datasets are present in this project?
 How many of these correspond to samples from healthy patients and how many to patients who retested positive?
-What other potentially import biological variables can you find in the annotation for these experiments?
+What other potentially import biological variables can you find in the annotation for these experiments?**

 ### Downloading raw data